 Core work will most definitely help improve your serve but Joanne Elphinston of JEMS Physiotherapy recommends that this is best done away from the court to avoid developing bracing patterns within the service action.

-There are many ways to work on your core, Pilates is probably the method people are most familar with and at Courtyard we have an extensive range of classes and 1:1 sessions available.
+There are many ways to work on your core, Pilates is probably the method people are most familiar with and at Courtyard we have an extensive range of classes and 1:1 session available.

 Less well known is TRX suspension training, a high-intensity exercise programme which uses your body weight to develop strength, balance, flexibility and core stability simultaneously.
 Suspension equipment consists of two adjustable length straps of seat-belt like material, hung from the ceiling.
 These allow you to adjust your body weight in relationship to gravity and work the entire body as gently or as intensively as you need.